M-1 Student Visa Application Guide for U.S. Vocational Programs

 Transfers and Exceptional Circumstances

-Nevertheless, M-1 students are allowed to transfer to another vocational school provided that such transfer is made with the permission of the United States Citizenship and Immigration Services (USCIS).
-There is an understanding that transfers are not allowed in the course of the first six months of the program, except in special cases.
+However, M-1 students may transfer to another vocational school with permission from the United States Citizenship and Immigration Services (USCIS).
+Transfers are generally not allowed during the first six months of the program, except in special cases.

 Specialized Vocational Path